A mesh network spontaneously erupts in the US and helps connect Puerto Rico

 So they ended up having to cut the Gordian Knot: “We just bought iPod touches.”
 Expensive, but the idea wasn’t to get every single citizen back online, just restore some basic conveniences.

 Barranquitas is a small town located in the mountainous center of the island, where lacking telecommunications the people were getting information around the old-fashioned way: walking.
 “The parish has this organic network of communication,” said Malavé.
-But a handful of GoTenna devices in strategic locations made it so that, for instance, instead of walking 40 minutes to the hospital to ask for medical aid, a person could walk 3 minutes to the church, where they could send a message to the hospital instantly.
+But a handful of goTenna devices in strategic locations made it so that, for instance, instead of walking 40 minutes to the hospital to ask for medical aid, a person could walk 3 minutes to the church, where they could send a message to the hospital instantly.

 So far the volunteer group has a bunch of devices around San Juan and is working with a few smaller communities to set up small networks like the one in Barranquitas.
 They’ve also set up endpoints at places where connectivity can be relied on — a working satellite connection that can send text messages (the Mesh can act as an SMS gateway, sending texts coming from locations where there’s no signal) or connect to web tool APIs like Twitter’s.
-Like Perdomo says, it’s not Netflix, but in the aftermath of a storm Netflix is pretty low on the list of priorities.
+Like Perdomo says, it’s not Netflix, but in the aftermath of a storm, Netflix is pretty low on the list of priorities.

 If you’d like to help out, feel free to donate to PR Reconnects or send over a spare solar charger or Mesh device if you have one.